Sudhir561/Calculator-using-React/README.md

--There are two mode available - dark-mode and light-mode -validation is done in this project (i.e- giving input from keyboard other than number will not allow or can't use again a operator(i.e-*,/) just after a existing operator  )
+-There are two mode available - dark-mode and light-mode -validation is done in this project (i.e- giving input from keyboard other than number will not allow or can't use again a operator(i.e-*,/) just after a existing operator  ) can give input either by keyboard or by keypad from calculator app.
--can give input either by keyboard or by keypad from calculator app.
+- can see your history in calaculator app